robdyke/r2d2/content/posts/culture-globalisation-power/essay.md

 title: Critically discuss Appadurai’s theory of globalisation with reference to his idea of scapes.
 toc: true
 ---

+I wrote this essay in my third-year of my BA Politics, back in 2008.
+The module was _Culture, Globalisation and Power_, taught by Adrian Sledmere

+---

 Appadurai’s theory of globalisation stands out from the myriad of theories in a number of ways.
 First and foremost his theory of globalisation emphasises identity and perspective over institutions and